-The Journal of the 25th Colloquium for Information Systems Security Education (CISSE) marks a quarter century of contribution of leaders in cybersecurity education from the education, government, and industry.
-This paper embodies contributions of authors from around the world, as we collaborate to enhance the cyber resilience of society.
-Papers this year were aligned around the Conference theme Challenges in Teaching Cybersecurity: Ethics, Legal Issues, Adversarial Behavior, Risk Management, Pedagogy, and Governance.
-Papers were presented at the conference clustered into interest areas of K12, Education Theory, Interactive Engagement, Cyber Warfare, Cyber Industry Analysis & Theory, Teaching Tools for Cybersecurity, and Cybersecurity Laboratory Innovation.
-In addition several papers analyzing specific cybersecurity courses included subjects like Cyber Warfare, Security Operations Centers, and Applied Cryptography.
+The Journal of the 25th Colloquium for Information Systems Security Education (CISSE) marks a quarter century of contribution by leaders in cybersecurity from education, government, and industry.
+This edition embodies contributions of international authors, as we collaborate to enhance the cyber resilience of society.
+Contributing papers were aligned to the conference theme: Challenges in Teaching Cybersecurity: Ethics, Legal Issues, Adversarial Behavior, Risk Management, Pedagogy, and Governance.
+Papers presented are clustered into interest areas of K12, Education Theory, Interactive Engagement, Cyber Warfare, Cyber Industry Analysis & Theory, Teaching Tools for Cybersecurity, and Cybersecurity Laboratory Innovation.
+In addition, several papers analyzing specific cybersecurity courses included subjects like Cyber Warfare, Security Operations Centers, and Applied Cryptography.

-The CISSE is a key gathering place for many of the leaders of the National Centers for Academic Excellence in Cybersecurity.
-The annual meeting has been continuous for 25 years whether in-person or through virtual conference facilities, and offers an opportunity for all educators to see the advances in the field of cybersecurity education.
+CISSE is a key forum for many of the leaders of the National Centers for Academic Excellence in Cybersecurity.
+The annual meeting has been continuous for 25 years whether in-person or virtual conference, and offers an opportunity for all educators to see the advances in the field of cybersecurity education.
 In addition, CISSE offers a particular welcome to young cybersecurity educators as a way of connecting with leaders in the field and connecting with those in topics of interest.
 In addition, CISSE offers a workshop for those interested in expanding the impact of their research on the field.

 Upon reflection, the qualities of papers submitted this year exemplify the continued innovations occurring in cybersecurity education.
 We see significant advances in the body of knowledge, particularly in teaching emerging topics in cybersecurity education like quantum computing, visualization of data, and cyber warfare.
 We also see significant advancement in core cybersecurity disciplines such as forensics, malware analysis, and penetration testing.
 This year, there is an emerging interest in our authors to also publish on digital instructional methods that provide advances in online learning, immersive learning environments, and engaging experiences.